-Students are required to take 36 of the 45 credits required for the M.P.H.
-This includes 24 credit hours of core and required courses, a minimum of nine credit hours of elective courses, and a minimum of three credit hours of a capstone project that examines a relevant public health topic.
+Students are required to take a minimum of 36 credits in the M.P.H. curriculum.
+This includes 27 credit hours of core and required courses, a minimum of six credit hours of elective courses and a minimum of three credit hours of a capstone project that examines a relevant public health topic.
 Note that some elective courses may not be available in certain years or may require instructor permission for registration.
-The M.P.H. field study (internship) requirement will be satisfied by Pharm.D. special advanced practice experiences in community health during the fifth year of the program.
+The M.P.H. internship requirement will be satisfied by Pharm.D. special advanced practice experiences in community health during the fifth year of the program.

-Students complete either two credits of practical skills work or one three-credit course during the P3 year, followed by full immersion in the M.P.H. curriculum in the P4 year.
 The required M.P.H. capstone project will be completed in a community setting during the P5 year; it will involve a comprehensive project that serves the needs of a professional public health organization and typically involves the development of one or more deliverables.
 Examples include a disease surveillance project, a needs assessment or program evaluation, or analysis of survey data.